 One of my Korean friends once told me that he grew up with the Caucasian Christ: his Korean grandfather had a large picture of him in the living room, and the children’s storybooks he read likewise showed him as white.
 He said that as a boy, he never thought it weird, just normal, that he should look that way.
 As he grew older, of course, he realized that Jesus was Middle Eastern, but he said he sometimes can’t help still picturing him as the white Jesus he learned about and fell in love with when he was young.
 (When I asked him what about a Korean image of Christ, he said he wouldn’t be opposed to it, but that it just wouldn’t be familiar to him.)

 In the history of art, the face of Christ has almost always been contextualized to the place and period it comes out of.
-During the colonial era, however, the European picture of Christ came to dominate; as Europeans spread out over the globe, they brought their pictures with them, and the indigenous peoples who adopted Christianity oftentimes borrowed this imagery in their own art.
+During the colonial era, however, the European picture of Christ came to dominate; as Europeans spread out over the globe, they brought their pictures with them, and the cultures that adopted Christianity oftentimes borrowed this imagery in their own art.

-The push in the last half-century has been to support the contextualization of Christ’s image—his skin color, his dress, and so on—to the culture in which he is brought.
-Some argue that this approach is necessary to confirm Christ’s humanity and to show people that Christ is for them.
+The push in the last half-century has been to support the contextualization of Christ’s image—his skin color, his dress, and so on—to the myriad cultures in which the gospel has taken root.
+Some argue that this approach is necessary to affirm Christ’s humanity and to show people that Christ is for them.

-Another more recent trend, though, has been the call for historically truthful images of Christ, ones that show him as the brown-skinned, short-black-haired Arab that he almost certainly was.
+Another more recent trend, though, has been the call for historically truthful images of Christ, ones that show him as a brown-skinned Palestinian Jew with dark hair.
 For example, in 2001, using forensic anthropology, a team of Brits and Israelis collaborated to create what they claim is the most accurate image of Jesus’s face.
 (They used first-century Semite skulls from Jerusalem as their basis.)

 Driven by a similar desire to reimage Christ as a native Middle Easterner, De Andrade set out to Jordan to investigate possible looks.
 “It is my duty to take home a new image of Jesus for my people,” he wrote on the wall beside the photo display.
 His people, the Brazilians, and Latin America at large, who were taught long ago by their colonial oppressors that Christ is a white man.